Blackwater to Wokingham walk

 - If you stray too far to the left there is a clear path along the northern edge of the reserve (parallel to the B3430) which also leads to this exit.

-The continuation of the walk is an inconspicuous byway on the far side of the roundabout, so you will need to cross some fairly busy roads carefully.
-From the ‘proper’ exit it is best to go straight across New Wokingham Road, turn left and then cross Nine Mile Ride; the byway is an unsignposted gap in the trees between the roundabout and a minor road (Honey Hill).
+The continuation of the walk is a byway on the far side of the roundabout, so you need to cross some fairly busy roads.
+From the ‘proper’ exit it is best to go straight across New Wokingham Road at the traffic island, turn left and then cross Nine Mile Ride.
+A faded Public Byway sign on a lamppost indicates the path into the trees, between the roundabout and a minor road (Honey Hill).

-- If you have come out directly onto Nine Mile Ride from a different exit, then cross this road carefully and turn right onto a tarmac path; the byway is just past the roundabout.
+- If you have come out directly onto Nine Mile Ride from a different exit, cross this road carefully and turn right onto a surfaced path; just past the roundabout turn sharp left onto the byway.

-- The right of way goes straight through the middle of this farm, on a broad track between rows of polytunnels slightly to the left of your previous direction.
-At the second major path crossing there is an information panel for Heathlands Farm, promoting its biodiversity features.
-After a further 200m on a grassy path between wooden fences you leave the farm via a gap in the fence ahead.
+- The right of way goes straight through the middle of this farm for 750m, on a broad track between rows of polytunnels slightly to the left of your previous direction.
+At a path crossing near the far side there is an information panel for Heathlands Farm, promoting its biodiversity features.
+After a final stretch on a grassy strip you leave the farm via a gap in the fence ahead.

 - Maintain direction on a tree-lined path, with another fruit farm on the right and later a school playing field on the left.
-In 300m, where the path ahead is blocked by a metal fieldgate leading into the school grounds, veer left as indicated to continue on a narrow path alongside the boundary of Ludgrove School?.
+In 250m, where the path ahead is blocked by a metal fieldgate leading into the school grounds, bear left as indicated to continue on a narrow path alongside the boundary of Ludgrove School?.

 Go along the right-hand side of the recreation ground.
 At the far end go straight across Langborough Road into Howard Road.
 Where this bends left, keep ahead on an alleyway (Luckley Path).
 Cut through Howard Palmer Gardens on the left and go across a car park to Market Place in the centre of Wokingham.
 For a choice of cafés with outdoor seating, go through an alleyway off Peach Street or Broad Street into Peach Place.
 Return to Broad Street via Rose Street and turn right.
 Keep left at the junction with Rectory Road, then turn left into Station Road for the station.